WHAT IS CASE INVESTIGATOR?

 We all know that geo-data exists in many ways on different devices.
 The camera on your smartphone stores the location where you took a picture.
 Chat applications can use location data as a part of their functionality, like dating or taxi apps.
 But also operating systems like Android and iOS rely heavily on collecting location data.
 Case Investigator can easily display all these types of location information on maps.

 Case Investigator has full support for both online and offline maps.
+You can connect Case Investigator to any OpenStreetMap compatible map server.

 To exchange information, people use many different ways to communicate with each other.
 It can be phone calls, emails, SMS, and different chat applications.
 In a conversation between two persons, it is not uncommon that there’s a switch between ways of communicating.
 It all may have started via a chat application, switched to a call, then an email is sent before ending with a few messages more in the chat application.